DUKE42web/DUKE/Website/creating-components/technicaloverview.md

 }
 `;
 }
 ```

 </details>

-The Generate Component Factory (`scripts/generate-component-factory.js`) generates the `/src/temp/componentFactory.js` file which <mark style="background-color:blue;">maps React components to JSS components.</mark>
+The Generate Component Factory ( `scripts/generate-component-factory.js` ) generates the `/src/temp/componentFactory.js` file which <mark style="background-color:blue; ">maps React components to JSS components.</mark>

-The component factory is a <mark style="background-color:blue;">mapping between a string name and a React component instance.</mark>&#x20;
+The component factory is a <mark style="background-color:blue; ">mapping between a string name and a React component instance.</mark>&#x20;

 When the Sitecore Layout service returns a layout definition, it returns named components.
 This mapping is used to construct the component hierarchy for the layout.

-The default convention uses the p<mark style="color:purple;">arent folder name as the component name</mark>, but it is customizable in generateComponentFactory().
+The default convention uses the p<mark style="color:purple; ">arent folder name as the component name</mark>, but it is customizable in generateComponentFactory().

 Sometimes Sitecore references a component in a way that is different from what we want the component to be called within the application.
 In this case, we can provide an alias to map the Sitecore name to our component upon import: